jergra/names-game-react-native-web/readme.txt

     https://github.com/jergra/names-game-react-native
     C:\dev\names-game-react-native

 so that it now works as a website.
+The animations are not being used because react-native-reanimated is not compatible with react-native-web.

 In retrospect, if the aim is to use react-native-web to have a website, it would be simpler and better to build it from scratch,